DevAgnihotri/MCA_Notes/CN/Unit_1.md

 ### Characteristics of Data Communication

+**List out three fundamental characteristics that determines the effectiveness of the data communication system?
+(2021, Section A)**

 - **Accuracy:** Data should reach without errors
 - **Timeliness:** Data should arrive on time
 - **Delivery:** Data should reach the correct destination